AntonioMerendaz/MedtouchApps/README.md

 6. We have the option of mark a conduct, a Drug or a Calculator as a "Favorite";

 ### To Do:
-1. All the content is in .plist files, a suggestion to improve the performance and security of the app is to put their content in a database, with all its access control and security features;
+1. As all content was already in the form of PDF files, we used these files to speed up the launch of the app.
+Then, a suggestion to improve the performance and security of the app is to put their content in a database, with all its access control and security features as well as the flexibility of the htmls/CSS files and generate each html file at time of use, like is already done in other apps;
 2. Think in transitioning the code to Swift;
 3. Here, again, more attention should be paid to UI/UX;
 4. Improvements on Autolayout implementations must be done;